bungeemonkee/Configgy/README.md

 So far this is very alpha but it is technically feature-complete per the above feature list.
 That being said here is what's missing:

 * Inline documentation
-* Simple CSV list coercer property attribute (may not be as simple as I thought at first)
+* Simple CSV list coercer property attribute
+    * This could be problematic and might get cut
+* Nuget packaging/release setup (how do I do that?)